Plants vs. Zombies: Garden Warfare 2: Gameplay

 At the bases of both the Plants and the Zombies, there are several common features, including a Customization Room allowing the player to change and accessorize characters, a Quest Board with different objectives for Plants, Multiplayer, and Zombies, sticker Shops, a Multiplayer Portal, a Mailbox, and a special Garage, with quest missions for both sides.
+Players can gain coins to buy cosmetics from the sticker shops.
+This includes completing campaign missions, playing multiplayer games, and completing garden and graveyard ops.